solution-pool/BHG-NFT-Minting-Algorithm/README.md

 # What's next?

-Will insert initial geometries and images files.
+Will insert plusating function to the nfts.

 # License